tensor365/AIRFLOW-QLIKSENSE-NPRINTING/README.md

 **Prerequisites**:
 <br>
 • A login account with password
-• URL of your Qlik Sense Site (with the virtual proxy using NTLM auth)
+• URI of your Qlik Sense NPrinting Site

 **Step 1**: Login in your Airflow Server.

 **Step 2**: Go into Admin > Connections > Add A New Record.

-**Step 3**: Select [NTLM] Qlik Sense Client Managed.
+**Step 3**: Select [NTLM] Qlik Sense NPrinting.

 **Step 4** Provide following informations:

-           • Connection Id of your choise
+           • Connection Id of your choice
-           • Qlik Sense Url using the NTLM Virtual Proxy
+           • Qlik Sense NPrinting URL without any port
-           • Qlik Username (DOMAIN\USERNAME)
+           • Qlik Username (example: DOMAIN\\USERNAME)
-           • Qlik Password
+           • Qlik Password of the account used

+Be careful this Qlik NPrinting Account must have privilieges to trigger the task.

-**Step 5** Save and your connection to Qlik Client Managed using NTLM auth is ready to use !
+**Step 5** Save and your connection to Qlik Client NPrinting using NTLM auth is ready to use !

 ### 2. JWT Authentification Example
 <br/>